- Doxycycline is a prescription antibiotic that is effective against acne.

 Dosage

 Concerns over the emergence of antibiotic-resistant strains of bacteria have led some experts to suggest smaller doses of 20 mg twice daily or 40 mg once daily.
-At this dosage range, doxycycline retains its anti-inflammatory effects and is effective against moderate inflammatory acne.
+At this range, doxycycline retains its anti-inflammatory effects and is proven effective against moderate inflammatory acne.

 How to deal with the purging stage